DAP Incoterm® 2020: Responsibilities, advantages and disadvantages

 • Unloading goods from the means of transport

-• Handling local distributions from the destination
+• Managing any local distribution from the delivery point

 Pros and cons of DAP for the seller